Games & Quizzes

 /ˈfīdiNG/

 displaying or engaging in violence or aggression.
 The act of struggling with someone.
-To struggle to do a difficult task.
+To argue or quarrel with someone about something.

 /ˈfôrwərd/